| PathEngine home | previous: | next: |

 can be very helpful for understanding exactly how the technique works.

-When pathfinding queries are made, these are dispatched to one of the iMesh instances on the basis of the x and y coordinates of the query start point.
-This iMesh instance will then be able to pathfind to a query end point anywhere within the represented region for that tile.
+When pathfinding queries are made, these are dispatched to one of the iMesh instances on the basis of the horizontal range relevant to the query.

 The amount of overlap between tiles can be varied,